HectorENevarez/AIClubWorkshopsFall20/index.md

 [AirDraw Code Complete](https://github.com/HectorENevarez/AIClubWorkshops/blob/gh-pages/Workshop7/air_draw.py)

 # Workshop 8 (Computer Vision 3)
 This is the third and final part of our computer vision workshops.
-In this workshop we will be learning about neural networks.
-We will apply our knowledge of neural networks to accurately predict numbers that were drawing using the air draw application we created last week
+In this workshop we will be learning about neural networks and creating a neural network that can be trained to recognize hand written numbers

 ### Resources Used
 - Tensorflow